sailfishos-oneplus5/important/BUILDING.md

 If this is your first time building, execute the following line to finalize the environment:
 ```
-HA_BUILD $ . build/envsetup.sh && breakfast $DEVICE && export USE_CCACHE=1
+HA_BUILD $ hybris-patches/apply-patches.sh --mb && . build/envsetup.sh && breakfast $DEVICE && export USE_CCACHE=1
 ```

 ## Building HAL parts

 Now we will build the required parts of LineageOS for HAL to function properly under SFOS.
-This usually takes around 6 minutes on 16 Zen 2 threads (R7 3700X) for the first time.
+This usually takes around 9 minutes on 16 Zen 2 threads (R7 3700X) for the first time.
 To start the process, enter:
 ```
 HA_BUILD $ mka hybris-hal
 ```